fcbsd/lt/README.md

 # Learning &amp; Teaching
-> A presentation on the learning and teaching curriculum has a performance based, reflective and collaborative focus.
-How can technology enable and enhance learning and teaching in that context.
+> A presentation on supporting learning and teaching through the use of Moodle and Mahara  How can technology enable and enhance learning and teaching in that context.

 ## Collaborative

 ## Performance